Pimmz/Home-Energy-Saving-Store/README.md

 ![Home Page](documentation/readme_images/home.png)

 - Description of our website and what we're about so users can decide if it's for them.
-- Eye catching background image to display a green eco friendly money saving theme.
+- Eye-catching background image to display a green eco-friendly money-saving theme.
 - Big Text displaying exciting message about New products with a shop now button to get the users to explore our products for sale.
-- Banner to draw attention for users to subscribe and get exculsive offers and a reminder that the the delivery fee is free for orders over £50
+- Banner to draw attention for users to subscribe and get exclusive offers and a reminder that the delivery fee is free for orders over £50

 - **All Products Page**
 ![All Products](documentation/readme_images/all.png)

 - Clear title explaining the section
-- All the products displayed for the user to look at and dedcide if they wish to buy it.
+- All the products are displayed for the user to look at and decide if they wish to buy it.
-- A sort facility so the user can sort how they look at the product.
+- A sorting facility so the user can sort how they look at the product.
-- A number count in the top left hand part of the screen to show how many products are for sale.
+- A number count in the top left-hand part of the screen to show how many products are for sale.

 - **Individual Category Pages**
 ![Category pages](documentation/readme_images/products.png)

 - Clear title explaining the section
 - Clear category title explaining the section
-- All the products displayed for the user to look at and dedcide if they wish to buy it.
+- All the products are displayed for the user to look at and decide if they wish to buy it.
-- A sort facility so the user can sort how they look at the product.
+- A sorting facility so the user can sort how they look at the product.
-- A number count in the top left hand part of the screen to show how many products are for sale.
+- A number count in the top left-hand part of the screen to show how many products are for sale.

 - **Contact Pages**
 ![Contact Page](documentation/readme_images/contact.png)